Signal tracking, whether for fun, competition or serious pursuit of unknown or emergency signals is an exciting and rewarding adventure.

 SigTrax displays the True North (map) heading in the tool bar and beneath it the compass (Magnetic) heading.

 The Guideline is a rotatable guide originating at the current device location on the map in the direction of the displayed heading.
-When
+When the Guideline option is selected, the map is locked to True North.

 The Guideline visually projects the requested heading from True North across the device screen surface similiar to a compass and does not follow the curvature of the earth.